hkfrei/MobileFlashcards/README.md

 yarn run android
 ```

 Like `yarn start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
-We also recommend installing Genymotion as your Android emulator.
-Once you've finished setting up the native build environment, there are two options for making the right copy of `adb` available to Create React Native App:

 ## Coding style